Conference Reimbursement Grants for Teaching and Learning

 (previously, CATL Faculty Travel Reimbursement Grants)

-Deadlines: Proposals are now being accepted on a rolling basis for spring 2021 grants.
-Applications will be reviewed by a faculty committee on or around the 15th of each month.
+Deadlines: Proposals are now being accepted on a rolling basis for 2023-24 grants.
+Applications will be reviewed on or around the 15th of each month.
 Due to an increase in demand, we are now processing already received grant applications and are not currently accepting additional applications.
 Please check back for an update at the end of January.